bckasper/README-generator/README.md

   - [Questions](#questions)

   ## Installation
-  Nothing!
+  its all good

   ## Usage
-  They just type it in
+  you know it

   ## Contributors
-  Beno
+  Benny and the Jets

   ## Tests
-  Like...this stuff
+  example criteria lol

   ## Questions
   Questions?
-Please contact me at bckasper@gmail.com or visit my Github to view this application at https://github.com/bckasper
+Please contact me at bckasper@gmail.com and use the subject line "README Generator Help"

+  You can also visit my Github to view this application at https://github.com/bckasper